-Why stock market is down today: Key reasons behind Sensex, Nifty fall - BusinessToday
+Why did stock market slump today: Key reasons behind Sensex, Nifty fall - BusinessToday

-The sell-off eroded over Rs 3.5 lakh crore in investor wealth during the early session.
-BSE market capitalisation (m-cap) dropped by Rs 3.57 lakh crore to Rs 465.61 lakh crore from Rs 469.19 lakh crore in the previous session.
+The sell-off eroded over Rs 3.1 lakh crore in investor wealth during the afternoon session.
+BSE market capitalisation (m-cap) dropped by Rs 3.13 lakh crore to Rs 466.05 lakh crore from Rs 469.19 lakh crore in the previous session.

-Tech stocks drag
+Tech and realty stocks drag

-Selling pressure in heavyweights such as Infosys Ltd, Tata Consultancy Services (TCS), HCL Technologies Ltd and Reliance Industries Ltd (RIL) pulled the headline indices lower.
-Other laggards included Bharti Airtel Ltd, Larsen & Toubro (L&T), Bajaj Finance Ltd, ICICI Bank and Eternal Ltd.
+Selling in heavyweights like HDFC Bank Ltd, Larsen & Toubro (L&T), Bharti Airtel and ICICI Bank dragged the benchmark indices lower.
+IT majors including Infosys Ltd, Tata Consultancy Services (TCS), HCL Technologies Ltd and Tech Mahindra Ltd also weighed on the market.
+Other key losers were Bharti Airtel Ltd, Eternal Ltd and Trent Ltd. Separately, the entire realty index ended the session in the red.

+Ravi Singh, Chief Research Officer at Mastertrust, said, "Both realty and IT stocks are facing pressure today.
+The decline appears to be driven more by broader market nervousness than by any specific trigger.
+In the IT space, investors remain uncertain about near-term growth amid concerns over global demand, rising bond yields and ongoing debates about AI disrupting traditional business models."

 VK Vijayakumar, Chief Investment Strategist at Geojit Investments, said global markets are closely watching US President Donald Trump's State of the Union address and the signals he may send on trade policy.